Building Healthy Universities and Colleges

 "Wellness promotion on campuses is a step in the right direction.
 That's the solution being realized by the Blue Cross & Blue Shield of Mississippi Foundation.
 We appreciate the Foundation and what it is doing [for Mississippians]."
 Dr. Andrea Mayfield, Executive Director, Mississippi Community College Board

-The University of Mississippi is in the second phase of its highly popular and successful initiative, RebelWell.
-Some highlights of the program include fitness classes, health expos, and special events featuring Athletic Director Ross Bjork on the university campus, Fresh Fruit Fridays and Walking Wednesdays at local elementary schools, and “Pop-Ups” free fitness classes in the Oxford community.
+The University of Mississippi is in the fourth period of its highly popular and successful initiative, RebelWell.
+Some highlights of RebelWell include fitness classes, health expos, Fresh Fruit Fridays and Walking Wednesdays at local elementary schools, and “Pop-Up” free fitness classes in the Oxford community.

 Many of the state’s community colleges have wellness programs that rival those of the larger four-year public universities, including Pearl River Community College.
-The Wildcat Wellness Initiative is in its second phase and boasts a youth summer camp, a campus bike share program, fun runs, cooking demonstrations and a host of other activities.
+The Wildcat Wellness boasts a youth summer camp, a campus bike share program, fun runs, cooking demonstrations and a host of other activities.

 Mississippi College is one of the private colleges making wellness an integral part of campus culture with its Wellness for Life initiative.
+Healthier meals are prepared for thousands of faculty, staff, students and visitors on the Clinton campus with the addition of new combination ("combi") ovens now in use the campus cafeteria.
 “These programs are changing our culture,” said Dr. Bill Townsend, Vice President for Institutional Advancement and Legal Counsel to the President.
-“The most obvious cultural change has been the cessation of smoking by our students.
-The Clinton community, schools and area churches have embraced our wellness emphasis – those participating from the community in these programs are impacted as much as campus participants.”
+"The Clinton community, schools and area churches have embraced our wellness emphasis – those participating from the community in these programs are impacted as much as campus participants.”